 In essence, Elear is the happy middle ground when comparing all four of the range.
 Quality, with an air of finesse and prestigiousness, though remaining somewhat budget-conscious and eschewing a fumbled shoot for the pinnacle product, this set is the ideal compromise.

-Nestled above the Elear and Focal’s flagship Utopia headphones, Clear assimilates to its namesake.
+Nestled above the Elear and Focal’s flagship Utopia headphones is Focal Clear, a headphone which is true to its namesake and is stylish too – the only model in this four strong range to depart from an all black design.
 It, too, shares Elear’s Alloy Dome tweeter, but with an adage of a voice coil made from copper, for improved quality.
 Justifying its higher-ranking position within the quadruple set, it is billed as having ‘realistic listening’ and ”respect for dynamics’, and borrowing aspects of its make-up from its succeeder, it pumps out quality specifications.
 55 Omhs (impedance), 104dB/1mW @1kHz (sensitivity), 0.25% @1kHz /100dB SPL (THD) and 5Hz-28kHz (frequency response) collect and line-up in formation to act as part of a superb quality headphone set.

 In a trump over the previous three models, its input connectivity is yet bolstered further in capability than the aforementioned Focal iterations.
 An XLR 4-pin at 3m in in good company, with a 1/4″ TRS jack (unbal) accompanying the uncommercial 1.2m unbal (1/8″ TRS jack) and stereo adapter jack (1/8″ jack to 1/4″) The clear is an ideal choice for a listener that desires high-end technical capability without settling for the premium, top headphone model.